-- You can also use part of the DIY receiver set up - the wixel – directly to the raspberry pi.
+- You can also use part of the DIY receiver set up - the wixel – directly to the Raspberry Pi.
 Learn more about the wixel setup here and here.

-- If you are using Abbott Freestyle Libre in combination with Sony smartwach 3 and xdrip+ (or possibly other combinations of technology to get Libre data up into the cloud), you can also pull CGM data directly from Nightscout.
+- If you are using Abbott Freestyle Libre in combination with Sony SmartWatch 3 and xdrip+ (or possibly other combinations of technology to get Libre data up into the cloud), you can also pull CGM data directly from Nightscout.

 Using the Medtronic CGM¶

-Because the Medtronic pump collects data directly from the Enlite sensors, OpenAPS will retrieve CGM data in addition to your regular pump data from your pump.
+As the Medtronic pump collects data directly from the Enlite sensors, OpenAPS will retrieve CGM data in addition to your regular pump data from your pump.
 While you use the same OpenAPS commands to get it, the Medtronic CGM data may need a little special formatting after being retrieved.
 If so, it will be specified in other areas of the documentation.